-About Portland Families for Safe Streets
+About Families for Safe Streets PDX

-Portland Families for Safe Streets is a small but growing road safety organization.
-Whether you have been directly impacted by road violence or an ally to the road safety movement, you are welcome to join our community of road-safety advocates.
+Whether you have been directly impacted by road violence or an ally to the road safety movement, you are welcome to join our community of advocates.

 Mission